 Other countries where it could take under 40 years to save for a two-bedroom flat near a city centre are Slovenia (39.1 years), Belgium (39.17) and the Netherlands (39.3).

-In Sweden, you can expect to pay around $354,830 for a property, but due to the large average amount of disposable income, you could put away $6,265.61 a year.
+Mortgage statistics show that in Sweden, you can expect to pay around $354,830 for a property, but due to the large average amount of disposable income, you could put away $6,265.61 a year.
 This means 56.6 years of saving to be able to become a cash buyer and own a property outright.

 If you’re looking to buy your own home and don’t fancy saving for 30+ years, use our affordability calculator to see how much you could borrow for a mortgage.